inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

-# Upgrading from v13 to v14
+# Upgrade from v13 to v14

 ## Background and prerequisites

 This article details the low-level steps to follow to upgrade your InvenioRDM v13 instance to v14.0.

-Version 14 introduces a number of default tooling changes (`pipenv` -> `uv`, `npm` -> `pnpm`, ...) and recommends using Python 3.14.
+Version 14 introduces a number of default tooling changes (`pipenv` -> `uv`, `npm` -> `pnpm`, ...) and requires using Python 3.14.
+In particular, this is the **last version** where we document usage of `pipenv`.
+Future releases will assume usage of `uv` in all documentation.
+Although using `pipenv` will still work for this version, it will not be actively supported in the next version (at that point it may or may not work).

 As usual, these steps do assume an existing installation of InvenioRDM v13, the previous version.
 If your InvenioRDM installation is older than v13, you must first upgrade to v13 before proceeding with the steps in this guide.
 However, it doesn't assume you are necessarily on [v13.1](../v13/version-v13.1.0.md).
 The instructions will work whether you are on v13.0 or v13.1.

-The throughline of this document is a sequential series of steps to execute. **Do read** the optional sections as they sometimes indicate changes to apply even if NOT adopting change.
+The throughline of this document is a sequential series of steps to execute.
 We highly recommend running the steps in a local development environment first where experience with the particularities of your instance can be gained without data loss worry.
 Then we recommend you run the steps into a staging environment mirroring your production deployment and accrue further insight into specificities of your environment (or missing details in these update steps!).
 Equipped with that knowledge, running the steps on your production environment should be smooth.

 As always, reach out on [Discord](https://discord.gg/8qatqBC) if you need help!
 There are more details in this one, so don't hesitate.

 !!! warning "Backup"

-    Always backup your database, statistics indices and files before you try to perform an upgrade.
+    Always backup your database, [statistics indices](../../operate/ops/backup_search_indices.md) and files before you try to perform an upgrade.

+    If your deposited files are stored in `<venv folder>/var/instance/data`, you should back them up outside this location before you continue.
+This command checks the location of your deposited files:

+    ```bash
+    invenio files location list
+    ```

+    This is usually only the case in development, as a containerized production deployment will store the deposited files elsewhere.

 ## Switch to Python 3.14